sd2beatles/SQL_practical_experiment/abc_analysis.md

                              100 AS quantity_percentage, 100 AS cost_percentage
                               FROM abc_analysis)
   ```
-  The whole code is fllowing below
+  The whole code is following below

   ```sql